 According to WHO, people should be aware of the risks of contracting hepatitis from unsafe blood, unsafe injections, and sharing drug-injection equipment, adding that some 11 million people who inject drugs have hepatitis B or C infection, while approximately 2 million people a year contract hepatitis from unsafe injections.

-Also children born to mothers with hepatitis B or C and sex partners of people with hepatitis are also at risk of becoming infected.
+Also, children born to mothers with hepatitis B or C and sex partners of people with hepatitis are also at risk of becoming infected.

 According to the WHO, since 1982, over one billion doses of hepatitis B vaccine have been used worldwide and millions of future deaths from liver cancer and cirrhosis have been prevented.

-Earlier in the year, WHO issued new guidelines for treatment of hepatitis B infection, recommending using simple non-invasive tests to assess the stage of liver disease to help identify who needs treatment.
+Earlier in the year, WHO issued new guidelines for the treatment of hepatitis B infection, recommending using simple non-invasive tests to assess the stage of liver disease to help identify who needs treatment.

 WHO will update recommendations on drug treatments periodically as new antiviral medicines become available and as new evidence emerges.

 WHO’s flagship event takes place in Egypt this year, a country that has one of the world’s highest hepatitis burdens, with an estimated 10%of the 15 and 59 population infected with hepatitis C.